jacky1999cn2000/db_migrate_and_docker/README.md

   * use `make run` to do development (use `make bash` to do npm install to make sure all npm packages were installed on linux instance)
   * after done development, use `make push` to `install version build_image tag push`(in this order)
   * after this, the `jacky1999cn2000/db_migrate_and_docker:GIT_HASH` and `jacky1999cn2000/db_migrate_and_docker:latest` were pushed to dockerhub
+  * create a `docker-compse-prod.yml` file and can use it to run docker in EC2 machine

 # aws setup